danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- Rearrange folder structure: create main folders where everything will slot in
+- Encerrar apostas
 - Dashboard: Add POINTS in the column table
 - SetUsers: load all data here and pass it on downwards with useContext
 - Have a page for users to update results: